Mac-007/Object_tracking_algorithms/tracking_algorithms/Tracking-by-Detection_TbD/DeepSORT/Readme.md

 #### 4. Multi-Object Tracking (DeepSORT)
 The DeepSORT tracker associates detections across frames based on:
-- Motion prediction via Kalman Filter
+- Motion prediction via `Kalman Filter`
 - Appearance matching via cosine distance in embedding space

 #### 5. Visualization & Output
-Tracked persons are visualized with bounding boxes and unique IDs.
-The processed video is saved as an output `.mp4` file.
+Tracked persons are visualized with bounding boxes and unique IDs and the processed video is saved as an output `.mp4` file.

 ---